jfcherng-sublime/ST-AutoSetSyntax/docs/src/debug.md

 !!! tip

+    The output is designed to be Python-compatible, thus you can format it with a Python formatter like [Ruff][ruff-formatter-online].

+## Syntax Rules Summary

+Run `AutoSetSyntax: Syntax Rules Summary` from the command palette[^1].

+!!! tip

-    The debug information is designed to be Python-compatible, thus you can format it with a Python formatter like [Ruff][ruff-formatter-online].
+    The output is designed to be Python-compatible, thus you can format it with a Python formatter like [Ruff][ruff-formatter-online].

 [^1]: Command palette: ++ctrl+p++ for Windows/Linux. ++cmd+p++ for macOS.